applelog/boost_your_typingspeed_v1.7/README.md

 ## Acknowledgments

 Special thanks to:
-- KOICA Volunteer Group 3 for the opportunity to serve
+- KOICA Project Volunteer Group 3 for the opportunity to serve
 - All ICT trainees and mentors who provided feedback
 - The open-source community for inspiration